 I probably smile more because I'm a blinkered idiot.

 So the next time you are watching some horrific tragedy on the news, and among the crying, shell-shocked and devastated people you see some dimwit smiling like its his birthday, check for a 'stache & goat and a black cowboy hat.
-If these are his accoutrements, then it's probably me, clueless as to what the hell is going on.
+If these are his accoutrements, then it's probably me, clueless as to what the hell just happened.

 SAN DIEGO COMIC-CON BLUNDER PART III